 not always so.
 Among them the famous writer Lu Xun himself, who initially lived quite luxuriously at ShaoXing Guild Hall at Nanban Jie (South Half Street), outside of XuanwuMen and inside the Xuanwu District.
 He was able to live there from 1912 AD until November 1919 AD when, as a revolutionary writer Lu Xun had made himself that unpopular with the local corrupt Government that he had to go into hiding.
 This however, would only be the beginning of his career as a writer, thinker and frontline revolutionary, making him China's most honored revolutionary writer today.

 The nearby home of Lin Baishui (at No.1 MianHua Toutiao = First Cotton Lane which is North of Guozhi Xiang- Fruit Lane), founder of the revolutionary newspaper SheHui RiBao (Social Daily), has unfortunately been torn down.
 Lin Baishui (1874 AD - 1926 AD) was a socially interested journalist and later ardent revolutionary also known as Lin Xie or Wan Lin, both aliases developed to throw off secret agents searching for his person.
 Thus, of the many former residences of stars and celebrities, the Xuanwu District has its fair share.
 Another one of these is Kang Youwei's Former Home.
-The leader of the Ching Dynasty reform movement (under Emperor Guangxu, mortal enemy of Empress-Dowager
+The leader of the Qing Dynasty reform movement (under Emperor Guangxu, mortal enemy of Empress-Dowager

 Hsu-Tsi (Cixi the Dragon Lady)) lived there from 1882 AD until 1898 AD, when the 100